blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Fixing LLMs to turn them into AI.md

 ## Division 1 (Example of Meaningfulness Coming From Bullshit)
 5] For example, similar principles have been used to make AI that navigates obstacles or performs some other action, purely based on memory, without a direct knowledge of what that action implies.

-6] There's also the question of how
+6.1] There's also the question of how humans are able to infer knowledge

+7] If I could take the standard atheist stance, (babies are taught, religion)

+6.2] Also, human babies too are taught concepts by means of supervision.
+And only after learning association of words with languages
 # Good Alternate Approaches
 - Use them like Grammarly does (validate grammar)
 - Use them to re-summarize information